shawnk80/rock-scissors-paper/README.md

 Authentication is easier done in the beginning.

 We authenticated before using full-stack Django, but using separate front-ends and back-ends communicating through an API becomes a much lengthier process.
-[This tutorial](https://medium.com/@dakota.lillie/django-react-jwt-authentication-5015ee00ef9a) will help you.
+[This tutorial](https://medium.com/@dakota.lillie/django-react-jwt-authentication-5015ee00ef9a) may help you.

 Keep in mind, multi-player rock paper scissors shouldn't follow what we've written below for single-player, so feel free to make your own design choices.
 Luckily, this isn't the most complicated game; keep it simple, you can do it!